MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Use-an-Access-Key-for-SOAP-and-OData-Web-Service-Authentication.md

 ---
-title: "How to: Use an Access Key for SOAP and OData Web Service Authentication" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "How to: Use an Access Key for SOAP and OData Web Service Authentication"
+description: "Describes how to configure Dynamics NAV user accounts to include an access key that can be used instead of a password to authenticate SOAP and OData web service requests." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na